artichoke/artichoke/CONTRIBUTING.md

 To lint Ruby sources, Artichoke uses [RuboCop](https://github.com/rubocop-hq/rubocop).
 RuboCop runs as part of the `lint:all` task.
-You can run only RuboCop by invoking the `lint:rubocop` task.
+To run RuboCop by itself, invoke the `lint:rubocop` task.

 ### Node.js